QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature

-Result for the pion and kaon masses as a function of temperature for different baryon densities is shown in Fig.~\ref{fig6}.
-The upper panel of Fig.~\ref{fig6} shows the pion mass as function of temperature for different densities.
-The pion mass slowly increases as temperature increases.
-The pion mass has rather constant value at $T = 0.0-0.1$ GeV and it starts arising at around $T > 0.1$ GeV.
-This clearly shows that the pion mass does not dramatically change as the baryon density increases.
-This is consistent with the findings in Ref.~\cite{Bernard:1987sx,Kirchbach:1997rk}.
+Result for the pion and kaon masses for different baryon densities as a function of temperature shown in Fig.~\ref{fig6}.
+The upper panel of Fig.~\ref{fig6} shows the pion mass for different densities as a function of temperature.
+The pion masses slowly increase as the temperature increases.
+The pion mass has rather constant value at $T =$ 0.0-0.1 GeV and it starts arising at around $T > 0.1$ GeV.
+This clearly shows that the pion masses do not dramatically change as the baryon density increases.
+This result is consistent with the findings in Refs.~\cite{Bernard:1987sx,Kirchbach:1997rk}.

-For the kaon mass case we find that the kaon mass monotonically increases as temperature increases, as shown in the lower panel of Fig.~\ref{fig6}.
-The kaon mass increases as the value of the baryon density increases as in Ref.~\cite{Fejos:2017kpq}.
+For the kaon masses case, we find that the kaon masses monotonically increase as the temperature increases as shown in the lower panel of Fig.~\ref{fig6}.
+Also, the kaon masses increase as the baryon density increases, which is consistent with the result of Ref.~\cite{Fejos:2017kpq}.

-Figure~\ref{fig7} shows the ratio of the weak decay constant to that in vacuum for different densities as a function of temperature.
-In the upper panel of Fig.~\ref{fig7} we show the weak decay constant of the pion decreases as temperature increases.
-The weak decay constant for the pion also decreases with arising the baryon density.
+Figure~\ref{fig7} shows the normalized weak--decay constants for different baryon densities as a function of the temperature.
+In the upper panel of Fig.~\ref{fig7} we show the normalized weak--decay constants of the pion decrease as the temperature increases.
+The normalized weak--decay constants for the pion also decrease with increasing the baryon density.

-In the lower panel of Fig.~\ref{fig7} we show the ratio of the kaon weak-decay constant to that in vacuum as a function of temperature for different densities.
-We find that the kaon weak-decay constant suppresses as temperature increases and as the baryon density increases the kaon weak-decay constant decreases.
+In the lower panel of Fig.~\ref{fig7}, we show the normalized kaon weak--decay constants for different baryon densities as a function of the temperature.
+Similar to the pion case, we find that the normalized kaon weak--decay constants suppress as the temperature and baryon density increase.